dlacasse/transit-map/README.md

 ```

 ## Question 2
+The output below attempts to answer the questions posed under Question 2.
+Note: For the most stops, there is a tie so I decided to allow the program to return multiple routes

 ### Output
 ```
-he subway route(s) with the most stops are:
+The subway route(s) with the most stops are:
 ==============================
 Green Line E: 25
 Green Line D: 25